ENVIRONMENT, ENERGY AND SUSTAINABILITY

-• Proposals seeking greater disclosure of the company’s environmental practices, and/or environmental risks and liabilities.
+• Proposals seeking greater disclosure of the company’s environmental practices, and/or material environmental risks and liabilities.

 • Proposals calling for reasonable steps to reduce companies’ negative environmental impact, including any threats to biodiversity in ecologically sensitive areas.

-• Proposals requesting that companies with oil sand operations review the environmental impact on said operations.
+• Proposals requesting that companies with oil sand operations review the environmental impact of said operations.

 • Proposals asking for the development of renewable energy